It's a bit tricky to explain what exactly a file system is in just one sentence.

 # dmidecode 3.2 Getting SMBIOS data from sysfs.
 SMBIOS 2.4 present. ...

 When partitioning is done, the partitions should be formatted.

 Most operating systems allow you to format a partition based on a set of file systems.

 For instance, if you are formatting a partition on Windows, you can choose between FAT32, NTFS, and exFAT file systems.

 Formatting involves the creation of various data structures and metadata used to manage files within a partition.

 These data structures are one aspect of a file system.

 Let's take the NTFS file system as an example.

-When you format a partition to NTFS, the formatting process places the key NTFS data structures, as well as Master file table (MFT), on the partition.
+When you format a partition to NTFS, the formatting process places the key NTFS data structures and the Master file table (MFT) on the partition.

 How it started, how it's going